Facebook LinkedIn Twitter

 A taste for adventure and absurdity in science

-Irene Miguel-Aliaga of the MRC Laboratory of Medical Sciences (LMS) is interviewed in the latest issue of Current Biology.
+Irene Miguel-Aliaga of the MRC London Institute of Medical Sciences (LMS) is interviewed in the latest issue of Current Biology.
 Miguel-Aliaga discusses her collection of fly “poo memorabilia”, why a laboratory can be like a building site and how she nurtures difference to improve her science.
 Read an extract and link through to the article below.

 Irene Miguel-Aliaga